Deformations of algebras in noncommutative geometry: Dglas, the Maurer-Cartan formalism, and proof of formality theorems

-Then the Maurer-Cartan equation for $\alpha$ says that this is zero, i.e., that $\nabla^\alpha$ is flat.
-In other words, Maurer-Cartan element give \emph{deformations of the differential} on the de Rham complex valued in $\mfg$ (where $\alpha$ acts via the Lie bracket).
-In general, this is a good way to think about the Maurer-Cartan equation; see the next remark.
+Then the Maurer-Cartan equation for $\alpha$ says that this is zero.
+This is clearly equivalent to the assertion that the corresponding endomorphism to $\nabla^\alpha$ has square zero, i.e., it is a differential on $\Omega^\bullet(X,\mfg)$.
+In other words, Maurer-Cartan elements give \emph{deformations of the differential} on the de Rham complex valued in $\mfg$ (where $\alpha$ acts via the Lie bracket).
+In general, this is a good way to think about the Maurer-Cartan equation, as we will formalize following this example.